 3.3.5 Setoff.

 3.3.5.1.
-Upon the designation or deemed designation of an Early Termination Date, the Non-Defaulting Party may setoff, against any amounts owed or accrued and payable to the Defaulting Party by the Non-Defaulting Party or any of its Affiliates under this Agreement or under any other agreement(s), instrument(s) or undertaking(s), any amounts owed or accrued and payable by the Defaulting Party to the Non-Defaulting Party or any of its Affiliates under this Agreement or under any other agreement(s), instrument(s) or undertaking(s).
+Upon the designation or deemed designation of an Early Cancellation Date, the Non-Defaulting Party may setoff, against any amounts owed or accrued and payable to the Defaulting Party by the Non-Defaulting Party or any of its Affiliates under this Agreement or under any other agreement(s), instrument(s) or undertaking(s), any amounts owed or accrued and payable by the Defaulting Party to the Non-Defaulting Party or any of its Affiliates under this Agreement or under any other agreement(s), instrument(s) or undertaking(s).
 The obligations of the Parties under this Agreement in respect of such amounts shall be deemed satisfied and discharged to the extent of any such setoff.
 The Non-Defaulting Party will give the Defaulting Party notice of any setoff effected under this section as soon as practicable after the setoff is effected provided that failure to give such notice shall not affect the validity of the setoff.

 If an obligation is unascertained, the Non-Defaulting Party may in good faith estimate that obligation and set-off in respect of the estimate, subject to the relevant party accounting to the other when the obligation is ascertained.
 Amounts subject to the setoff permitted in this Section 3.3.5 may be converted by the Non-Defaulting Party into the currency in which the other is denominated at the rate of exchange at which the Non-Defaulting Party, acting in a reasonable manner and in good faith, would be able to purchase the relevant amount of the currency being converted.
 Nothing in this Section 3.3.5.1 shall be effective to create a charge or other security interest.
 This setoff provision shall be without prejudice and in addition to any right of setoff, combination of accounts, lien or other right to which any party is at any time otherwise entitled (whether by operation of law, contract or otherwise).